 How to get to Weh Island

-To get to Weh Island, take a flight or bus to Banda Aceh, and then a ferry to Sabang.
+To get to one of the most beautiful islands in Indonesia, take a flight or bus to Banda Aceh, and then a ferry to Sabang.
 From the touristic port area, get a ride to either Iboih Beach, Gapang Beach, or Long Beach.

 View from one of Weh Island’s viewpoints over the tiny Rubiah Island

 Pin it for later!